The 14 Most Famous Books in the World

 Based on the history of the reign of King Louis XI more than 400 years ago, it truly shows the dark activities of the court and the church and the formation of novels and reality.
 The strong contrast stimulates the senses of every reader.
 It deserves to be on the throne of the most important books in history.

-The ugly and deaf Quasimodo was adopted by the priest of Notre-Dame de Paris as a bell striker.
+The ugly and deaf Quasimodo was adopted by the priest of Notre Dame de Paris as a bell striker.
 Since he met the beautiful gypsy girl Esmeralda, the decent-looking Father Croud was seduced by her beauty.
-Confused and instructed Quasimodo to forcibly take Esmeralda away, and was rescued by the captain of the Forbes cavalry on the way, Esmeralda fell in love with Forbes.
+Confused and instructed by Quasimodo to forcibly take Esmeralda away, and was rescued by the captain of the Forbes cavalry on the way, Esmeralda fell in love with Forbes.